dlvandenberg/tree-sitter-angular/README.md

 ## Requirements

-- [Neovim](https://neovim.io/) nightly recommended (as it includes the filetype detection of Angular Templates)
+- [Neovim](https://neovim.io/) v 0.11.x required (as it includes the filetype detection of Angular Templates)

 ## Filetype

-In the nightly neovim built (or release 0.11.x), the filetype detection for Angular templates is included.
+Since neovim release 0.11.x, the filetype detection for Angular templates is included.
 It will detect Angular HTML templates, based on it's contents, and set the filetype to `htmlangular`.

 ### Older versions